LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week5/code-exercises/week05exercises/README.md

 ***
 *Use Mark7 (from Bendchmark.java) to compare the performance of incrementing a volatile int and a normal int.
 Include the results in your hand-in and comment on them: Are they plausible?
 Any surprises?*

+Due to the lack of synchronization we run the tests with sequential execution

 ```text
 Test of non-volatile int              2.9 ns       0.03  134217728
 Test of non-volatile int              3.0 ns       0.16  134217728